Happy Face Spider Facts

-Happy Face Spider is the common English name for the Theridion grallator.
-In the native Hawaiian language, it is called the nananana makaki’i, which translates literally as “face-painted spider.”
-This unusually marked invertebrate has a highly restricted area endemic range.
+- Firstly, Happy Face Spider serves as the common English name for the Theridion grallator.
+In the native Hawaiian language, it is called the nananana makaki’i, which translates literally as face-painted spider.

-The precise evolutionary purpose of this particular pattern remains unknown.
+- But, the precise evolutionary purpose of this particular pattern remains unknown.
 Scientists theorize that it may serve as camouflage for the arachnid, given its tropical habitat.
-Imagine coming upon this little guy while enjoying some tropical beauty.

-Fortunately for arachnophobes, the Happy Face Spider is actually rather minuscule in size.
+- Fortunately for arachnophobes, however, the Happy Face Spider is actually rather minuscule in size.

-Like so many others, they now face the threat of extinction.
-Their primary threats are a combination of habitat loss and the highly restricted nature of their endemic range.
+- Finally, like so many others, it now faces the threat of extinction.
+Its primary threats consist of a combination of habitat loss and the highly restricted nature of its endemic range.

 Happy Face Spider Physical Description

-The Happy Face Spider obviously derives its common name from the unusual, but distinctive, markings on its back.
-A pattern approximately resembling an exaggerated smiling human face appears on their backs.
+Most notably, the Happy Face Spider obviously derives its common name from markings on its back.
+That’s because it is most unusual, but distinctive.
+A pattern resembling an exaggerated smiling human face appears on its backs.

-Remarkably, their tiny bodies are almost translucent.
-In color, they are typically a mildly bright yellow, though some individuals also display small red spots at the various joints of their legs.
+Remarkably, its tiny body is also almost translucent.
+However, in color, individuals typically show a mildly bright yellow.
+But some specimens also display small red spots at the various joints of the legs.

-Their average leg span is only 0.2 in (5 mm), which certainly qualifies as tiny, indeed.
-No discernible degree of sexual dimorphism is displayed by this species.
+Further, the average leg span is only 0.2 in (5 mm), which certainly qualifies as tiny, indeed.
+In addition, the genders of this fascinating invertebrate display no discernible degree of sexual dimorphism

-The extremely short fangs make it unlikely that they can even penetrate human skin.
-The legs, especially the front two, are highly elongated and thin.
+Additionally, the species has extremely short fangs.
+This fact, therefore, makes it unlikely that these can even penetrate human skin.
+Finally, the legs, especially the front two, remain highly elongated and surprisingly thin.

 Happy Face Spider Distribution, Habitat, and Ecology

-The Happy Face Spider is only endemic to four of the Hawaiian Islands.
-Within that range, it typically inhabits the rainforest regions and lives at altitudes ranging between 980-6,560 ft (300-2,000 m) above sea level.
+Yet even within that range, it has a highly specific habitat preference.
+Due to this fact, it typically inhabits the rainforest regions.
+It also only lives at altitudes ranging between 980-6,560 ft (300-2,000 m) above sea level.

-Its’ natural camouflage blends perfectly into its environment since they most commonly live beneath leaves on the rainforest floor.
-There they occasionally spin tiny webs to catch their prey.
-More typically, they simply hide beneath the leaves and act as ambush predators.
+Additionally, even there it most commonly lives beneath leaves on the rainforest floor.
+There it occasionally spins a tiny web to catch its prey.
+But, more typically, it hides beneath the leaves and acts as an ambush predator.

-Their prey consists of various tiny native insect species, while their own predators mainly include the various birds endemic to the region.
+Furthermore, the prey principally consists of various tiny native insect species.
+Meanwhile, its own predators consist of the usual for many related species.
+This mostly includes the various birds endemic to the region.